Please carefully read the following to successfully complete the application process.

 1. Submit the following to the Veterinary Technology Program:

 2. Applicants to the Veterinary Technology Program must also apply to Crowder College.
-A one-time application fee of $25.00 is required for new students.
 Please visit the Crowder Application website or contact the Admissions Office for a general college application.

 All Veterinary Technology application materials are to be submitted to:

 If you have questions, feel free to contact the office at 417-455-5590 or email to email@example.com